BYU–Utah rivalry: The present

 In the 2000s, BYU and Utah have each found themselves in the spotlight again.
 Especially in football, where several meetings have had important MWC, if not national, implications.
 In 2001, BYU came within a single game of making the case to become the first BCS non-AQ conference team to deserve a BCS bowl bid.
 Their near-perfect season included a thrilling 24–21 come-from-behind victory over the Utes on national television.
 Three years later, BYU and Utah met with a BCS invite again on the line, but this time it was Utah who was looking to cap off a perfect season.
-Under second-year head coach Urban Meyer, and future #1 NFL Draft choice Alex Smith at QB, the Utes beat the Cougars 52–21, and clinched a bid to the Fiesta Bowl.
+Under second-year head coach Urban Meyer, and future first overall draft selection Alex Smith at QB, the Utes beat the Cougars 52–21, and clinched a bid to the Fiesta Bowl.
 ESPN sent their College GameDay crew out to Salt Lake to highlight the event.

 In November 2005, The Wall Street Journal ranked the BYU-Utah football rivalry as the fourth-best in the country.

 On the basketball front, both schools regularly compete for the conference championship and post-season berths.
 Furthermore, the rivalry has featured such players as NBA lottery pick Rafael Araújo and the 10th pick in the 2011 NBA Draft, Jimmer Fredette for BYU, and NBA #1 Pick Andrew Bogut for Utah.
 To commemorate the rivalry, Utah's former coach, Ray Giacoletti was known to wear a red sports jacket (the "Giac-et") during each meeting.

 And while the on-court intensity remains with the rivalry, off-court controversy is seemingly ever-present as well.
 In April 2004, eight Utah baseball players hiked onto the hillside above BYU's campus where lies a large concrete "Y." The players then painted the landmark red, and proceeded to take pictures of themselves in front of their handiwork.
 Ten days later, an employee of a discount store in Salt Lake notified the police that a customer had recently developed pictures of himself and friends in front of the painted "Y." The customer happened to be Ute pitcher Ryan Breska, and the store employee happened to be a BYU fan.
 When Breska returned to pick up his photos, police were waiting to arrest him.
 Breska and the rest of "The Utah 8" (as they became known) were charged with second-degree felony mischief, a charge that carries a maximum sentence of 15 years in prison.
 After much media publicity and public debate, authorities in Provo agreed to reduce the charges to class B misdemeanors and a fine of $6,267.20.